Freemindtronic/evicypher-webmail/src/README.md

 - `yarn build`: Builds the extension.
 (There are other `build:...` commands, see below.)
 - `yarn build-storybook`: Produces a self-contained Storybook, open it with `npx serve storybook-static`.
-- `yarn check`: Runs ESLint, styllint and svelte-check.
+- `yarn check`: Runs ESLint, stylelint and svelte-check.
 - `yarn clean`: Removes the built extension.
 - `yarn doc`: Builds the documentation.
 - `yarn postinstall`: Installs git hooks. _(runs automatically.)_